jorgemudry/MacSetup/README.md

 1. macOS Defaults **(reboot required)**

     This step will set some (opinionated) macOS defaults.

+2. SSH Configuration (Skipped)

+    This step will check your SSH Configuration, and create an SSH key if none has been created yet.

-2. Essentials
+3. Essentials

     This step will install some required essentials.
 These include:

     - Xcode and its Command Line Tools
     - Homebrew
     - Git

     The git installation will also do some basic configuration ;)

+4. Dotfiles (Skipped)

+    This step will copy over the defined dotfiles.
+Included things are:

+    - A customized prompt
+    - Git branch autocompletion
+    - Makefile autocompletion

+    _Note that these files (`.bash_profile` and such) will be altered in later steps, upon installing specific pieces of software_

-3. Software
+5. Software

     Handpicked selection of Software + Config in some cases

 ## License